Managing Pupil Premium and increasing the attainment of Maths for PP and KS1 students

 - Mastery maths schemes were introduced in KS1 to raise attainment.
 This included the consistent use of White Rose and problem-solving activities (Nrich) weekly to consolidate learning.
 Timed mental arithmetic quizzes to improve arithmetic ability.

 - I attended pupil progress meetings- with teachers, HT and SENCO to gain insight into KS1/PP pupils.
-Progress/well-being were discussed which could be recorded and monitored onto tracking system.
+Progress/well-being was discussed which could be recorded and monitored onto tracking system.

 - Interventions were organised/put in place from pupil progress meetings and monitored by the SENCO.
 This included looking at children in KS1 who needed booster sessions in maths and Graduated Approach/scaffolding put in place.